ORB: An Open Radio Buoy for Coastal Water Measurements: Data Transmission Protocol

 \section{Data Transmission Protocol}

-The OLB buoy uses LoRa to send messages to the base station .
-LoRa uses radio messages on a low frequency band (433 MHz and 868 MHz in the EU) with a range of a few kilometres (a detailed overview of LoRa is given by \citet{devalal2018lora}).
-Hence, any deployment of an OLB buoy requires the deployment of base stations around the area of interest.
-To ensure that messages are not lost due to low base station coverage, we implemented the following protocol (for a visual representation, see Figure \ref{fig:protocol_diagram}): \begin{itemize} \item[\textbf{Step 1:}] The base station transmits its ID and listening frequency $f_{b,r}$ at a predefined transmission frequency $f_{b,s} = \unit[434]{MHz}$.The listening frequency transmitted to the base station is unique for each base station, to avoid possible data duplication by having more than one base station receive data from the same buoy simultaneously. \item[\textbf{Step 2:}] The base station switches to a listen mode at its own unique listening frequency frequency $f_{b,r}$.
+The ORB buoy uses LoRa to send messages to the base station.
+LoRa uses radio messages on a specific frequency band (433 MHz and 868 MHz in the EU, a list of the most common LoRa bands is given in Table \ref{tab:LoRabands}), and can transmit messages for up to 10 kilometers in ideal circumstances \citep{devalal2018lora, falanji2022range}.
+This range is an unavoidable limit of using LoRa as the telemetry of choice, rather than GSM or Iridium, and as a result the ORB should primarily be considered as a buoy solution if the use case either permits a strong degree of control on the maximal distance between buoy and shore line (e.g. fjords, rivers or moored installations) or if the expected stranding area of the buoys is known as the radio then can work primarily as a recovery aid and the measurements can then be recovered from the onboard SD card.
+To maximize the chances of a successful radio transmission between buoy and base station, we developed a radio transmission protocol aimed at both ensuring that the buoy-base station connection is likely good enough for a data transfer to be successful while simultaneously ensuring that all received measurements are correctly paired with the buoy that took the measurements.
+The radio protocol is illustrated in Figure \ref{fig:protocol_diagram}, and is as follows: \begin{itemize} \item[\textbf{Step 1:}] The base station transmits its ID and listening frequency $f_{b,r}$ at a predefined transmission frequency $f_{b,s} = \unit[868]{MHz}$.The listening frequency transmitted to the base station is unique for each base station, to avoid possible data duplication by having more than one base station receive data from the same buoy simultaneously. \item[\textbf{Step 2:}] The base station switches to a listen mode at its own unique listening frequency frequency $f_{b,r}$.
 If a buoy manages to catch the transmitted ID and has a sufficient amount of data for transmission, it will respond by transmitting a \emph{ready} signal consisting of the base station ID and the buoy's unique ID. \item[\textbf{Step 3:}] If the base station receives a \emph{ready} signal from a buoy which contains the base station's ID, it will transmit a \emph{go ahead} message at $f_{b,s}$ containing the base station ID, the buoy ID and the amount of time that the base station will listen for messages from the buoy.
 The buoy will read back the \emph{go ahead} message from the base station and start to transmit if the base station and buoy IDs both match the handshake transmitted in Step 2. \item[\textbf{Step 4:}] The buoy transmits data to the base station until the buoy either has transmitted all of its available data or the allotted listen time (minus a certain grace period to avoid an overshoot) from the base station runs out. \item[\textbf{Step 5:}] After the buoy has finished transmitting data within the allotted listening time, the buoy transmits an \emph{end} message before switching the radio to listening mode.
 This message is read by the base station, which then allows the base station to transmit new directives to the buoy.
 These directives include updates to the mutable parameters in Table \ref{tab:config_params}, or requests for packages that were lost in transit.
 As each measurement has a unique measurement ID and is stored on the onboard SD card, the base station only needs to transmit the ID of the requested measurement to the buoy for it to retransmit the measurement. \end{itemize}